bjodah/sym/README.rst

    :alt: coverage

 `sym <https://github.com/bjodah/sym>`_ provides a unified wrapper to some symbolic manipulation libraries in Python.
-It makes it easy for users to test their packages against several symbolic manipulation libraries.
+It makes it easy for library authors to test their packages against several symbolic manipulation libraries.

 Currently the following Python pacakges are available as "backends":